ecdestro/quadratic_solver/README.md

 # quadratic_solver
-Given three values, compute the answer(s) (zeroes) to the quadratic formula to give decimal places.
+Given three values, compute the answer(s) (zeroes) to the quadratic formula to five decimal places.

 Depends on math.h, errno.h, and stdlib.h